achushri07/aimonk_labs_assignment/README.md

-# Aimonk Multilabel Classification Problem
+# AIMonk Multilabel Classification Problem

-## 📌 Problem Overview
+## Problem Overview

 This project solves a multilabel image classification task where each image may contain multiple attributes.
 The dataset consists of: